What you should know

-- Children who have cochlear implants or are candidates for them, and who have not received any previous doses of PCV7, should receive PCV13.
+- Children who undergo Cochlear Implant Surgery in NYC or are candidates for cochlear implants, and who have not received any previous doses of PCV7, should receive PCV13.
 PCV13 is now recommended routinely for all infants and children (see Table 2 in the CDC March 13, 2010 report at the website above for the dosing schedule).

 - Older children with cochlear implants (between age 2 and 6) should receive two doses of PCV13 if they have not previously received any PCV7 or PCV13.
 If they have already completed the four-dose PCV7 series, they should receive one dose of PCV13 (up to age 6).

 - Children 6 through 18 with cochlear implants may receive a single dose of PCV13, regardless of whether they’ve previously received PCV7 or the pneumococcal polysaccharide vaccine (PPSV) (Pneumovax®).

 - In addition to receiving PCV13, children with cochlear implants should receive one dose of PPSV at age 2 or older, and after completing all recommended doses of PCV13.

 - Adult patients (19 and older) who are candidates for a cochlear implant, and those who have received an implant, should receive a single dose of PPSV.